 It also noted that debt-servicing costs were vulnerable to the domestic interest rate environment and, to a lesser extent, to exchange rate weakness.

-The rand, which has racked up losses of 10% per annum over the last decade, fell 3% against the U.S. dollar as Gordhan spoke before Parliament last Wednesday.
+The rand, which has racked up losses of 10 percent per annum over the last decade, fell 3 percent against the US dollar as Gordhan spoke before Parliament last Wednesday.

 South Africa is the second biggest economy on the African continent, behind Nigeria.
 Its sophisticated infrastructure, advanced financial system and sound legal framework wins the country plaudits every time.